docpath/aim-docker-linux/README.md

 - `db_user`: User with privileges to connect to the database.
 - `db_pass`: Password of the user with privileges.
 - `db_name`: Name of the database or schema where AIM is installed.
+- `db_info`: ID value of db_info table in the database or schema where AIM is installed.
+- `license_address`: IP of the license server.
+- `license_port`: Port of the license server.
+- `transaction_id`: Transaction ID of the .ocl license.
+- `shutdown_session`: Could be yes/no.